tmfg/digitraffic/pages/meriliikenne-en.md

 Vessel locations can be tracked from following Web Socket APIs.
 Protocol is MQTT over WebSockets.
 This allows you to subscibe only those topics you are interested in.

+Production address is wss://meri.digitraffic.fi:61619/mqtt When using Paho JS-client the address is plain meri.digitraffic.fi and port 61619, see example below.

+Address for test is meri-test.digitraffic.fi

 #### Topics

 Topics are constructed like this: